Sifat-Ahmed/SiameseNN/README.md

-# This repository contains the source code of Human Re-identification task.
+# This repository contains the source code of Siamese Neural Network used for object identification.

 ## 1. Folder Structure
     + dataReader